 The Office of Defense Services offers law school students the opportunity to assist our attorneys in providing superior legal representation to indigent individuals and in advancing the cause of equal justice under the law.
 Our law clerk programs are designed to expose students to all aspects of criminal defense work, the Delaware courts and the Delaware criminal justice system.
 Law clerks experience and work in a hard-working criminal defense office consisting of experienced trial and appellate attorneys.
 Our clerks are considered integral members of the defense teams to which they are assigned.

-This is a 12-week program which runs between May and August each summer.
+This is an 11-week program which runs between May and August each summer.
 Clerks in the summer program work approximately 30-40 hours per week.
 Before their first assignment, clerks undergo a one-week training course to learn about the Office of Defense Services, the Delaware courts, the criminal justice system and Delaware’s criminal law.

-There are a limited number of clerk positions available during the academic year.
-Priority for these positions is given to those participating in our externship program with Widener University School of Law.
+There are a limited number of volunteer clerk positions available during the academic year.

 The Office of Defense Services seeks applicants with solid academic credentials, a strong work ethic, good social skills, initiative, adaptability and a dedication to ensuring that all individuals charged with a crime receive equal justice under the law.